mlanza/ai-literacy/101/04-inference-not-intelligence.md

 The word for it is “inference.”
 Not the loud kind, not a courtroom or a guess.
 The older meaning.
 To carry forward.
 To take what has been seen — not once, but a thousand thousand times — and let it shape what comes next.
 A quiet procession from premise to pattern to conclusion.
 To infer is to act on what you’ve already learned, even if you don’t *know* you’ve learned it.

 Training is the furnace, long and hot.
 But inference is the firelight — the part we see.
 It’s the answer appearing after the question.
 The output in your hands.
-It’s where the machine takes all that training and puts it to good use.
+It’s where the machine takes all that training and puts it to use.

 Engineers needed a word for that moment — the hinge between knowing and doing — and they reached for “inference.”
 It came from logic and philosophy, long before code.
 It meant deduction.
 Motion.
 A mental step.
 It stuck because it fit.